 I’ve been talking about sustainable fashion on my social media as I always believe in it.
 Since lots of people from my community had a common problem and question “sustainable fashion isn’t affordable” and also “scarcity of thrift and vintage stores at their places”.
-First of all, I loved that people believe in sustainable fashion and also have real intentions to buy sustainable and essential clothing.
+First of all, I loved

 This inspired me to write this blog post dealing with these problems technically.
 In this blog, I’m going to be talking about those ideas which work for me to achieve a sustainable fashion and sustainable wardrobe.
 And I’m going to keep it short and simple.